tersesystems/ocaps/src/paradox/guide/confinement.md

 Membranes are useful in a situation in which you have to run some foreign code in a sandbox, and you absolutely do not trust it.
 Tellingly, the papers above implement membranes using Javascript, where any website can tell code to be run locally in the browser.
 Mozilla uses capabilities heavily internally, and membranes ensure an airgap between the browser's internal code and the code available to the site Javascript.

-The JVM is not a great platform for implementing a completely safe membranae.
-In particular, the JVM SecurityManager is easily subverted, and Java Serialization attacks mean that the boundary is very hard to enforce.
+The JVM is not a great platform for implementing a completely safe membrane in the face of an attacker who can run executable bytecode.
+The JVM SecurityManager is [easily subverted](https://tersesystems.com/blog/2015/12/29/sandbox-experiment/), and [Java Serialization attacks](https://tersesystems.com/blog/2015/11/08/closing-the-open-door-of-java-object-serialization/) mean that the boundary is very hard to enforce.
+After RCE has been achieved, [monkeypatching Java classes](https://tersesystems.com/blog/2014/03/02/monkeypatching-java-classes/) is easily accomplished through `setAccessible`.

-In general, the best way to implement a membrane in Java would be to implement a generic method interceptor in [Byte Buddy](http://bytebuddy.net/#/) and attach behavior outside of the context of "normal" Java code.
+However, if the assumption is made that attackers cannot run their own code, the best way to implement a membrane in Java would be to implement a generic method interceptor in [Byte Buddy](http://bytebuddy.net/#/) and attach behavior outside of the context of "normal" Java code.

 However, because membranes can implement any effect, and because membranes have a strong conceptual affinity with some FP concepts, it's actually very easy to implement "co-operative revocation" using a dependently typed effect.
 This is best called a "permeable membrane", because it is an opt-in system that only works if the effect is propagated.